 In the early 70s, while working various odd jobs to make ends meet, writer Peter Benchley started working on the novel that would be his crowning jewel, Jaws.
 Inspired by stories Benchley had heard about great whites being reported and caught off the beaches of Long Island and Block Island in the 60s, the novel attracted the attention of producers Richard D. Zanuck and David Brown, who purchased the film rights in 1973, a year before the book was even published.
 After trying to find a director and removing one they had locked down because he kept referring to the shark as a whale, they ended up hiring a then relatively unknown Steven Spielberg, who had just finished his first theatrical film, The Sugarland Express, which Zanuck and Brown had produced.
-What followed was a very tumultuous production: script being rewritten constantly, casting being all over the place, and, most famously, the shark not working.
-In spite of all these problems, Jaws managed to become one of the most successful and critically-acclaimed movies, not just of the 1970s, but of all time.
+What followed was a very tumultuous production: the script was being rewritten constantly, casting was all over the place, and, most famously, the shark was not working.
+Despite all these problems, Jaws managed to become one of the most successful and critically-acclaimed movies, not just of the 1970s, but of all time.

 %